If you are just starting to learn about Medicare, you might be wondering what does Medicare cover?

 These plans typically have a provider network that may require you to receive care within the plan’s network in order for the plan to help cover the cost.
 It may also require you to select a primary care doctor to coordinate your care as well as referrals prior to seeing any specialists.
 Some plans may allow you to see out of network providers but at a higher cost.

-In 2020, a significant portion (49%) of Medicare Advantage plans charge no additional premium (also known as ‘$0 premium’ plans) on top of the standard Part B premium.
+In 2022, a significant portion (59%) of Medicare Advantage plans with prescription drug coverage charge no additional premium (also known as ‘$0 premium’ plans) on top of the standard Part B premium.
 Medicare Advantage plans will have out of pocket costs which include deductibles, copays, and coinsurance.

 What is Covered by Medicare Part D?